cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/linux/python/saving.rst

 If the interpreter is running this module then there will be a variable ``__name__`` whose value is ``__main__``.
-This **if statement** checks for this condition and executes ths block if the check passed.
+This **if statement** checks for this condition and executes this block if the check passed.

 .. tip::